 The ADHD Experience in the Workplace

 The challenge is that, from the outside, these struggles can look like carelessness or a lack of focus.
 In reality, they stem from how ADHD affects the brain’s ability to process information and manage attention.
-Because of this misunderstanding, any adult with ADHD feels frustrated or pressured to “just try harder.”
+That’s why “just try harder” rarely helps.

 Practical Workplace Hacks That Actually Help